 Operational risk is primarily managed by prescribing adequate controls and mitigation measures, which are being reviewed and updated on a regular basis, to suit the changes in business practices, structure and risk profile.
-Bank has put in place a comprehensive bank-wide Business Continuity Plan to ensure continuity of critical operations of the Bank covering all identified disasters.
+A comprehensive bank-wide Business Continuity Plan is put in place to ensure continuity of critical operations of the Bank covering all identified disasters.
+Robust information and cyber security frameworks are established for securing the IT infrastructure and systems of the Bank.